Sjogren's (SHOW-grins) syndrome is a disorder of your immune system identified by its two most common symptoms — dry eyes and a dry mouth.

 - Am I at risk of long-term complications from this condition?

-- Do you have any brochures or other printed materials that I can take home with me?
-What websites do you recommend for more information?
+- Do you have brochures or other printed materials that I can have?
+What websites do you recommend?

 What to expect from your doctor